 After Skipper’s trial testimony, the government produced recordings of phone calls between her and her son in which they discussed their plan to prepare false tax returns using forms she mailed into the prison.

-The jury found that Skipper and her son had defrauded the IRS, the Hawaii Department of Taxation, the Ohio Department of Taxation and the South Carolina Department of Revenue.
-Although defense counsel asked for a variance that would have allowed a sentence of probation, citing Skipper’s work history, childhood abuse and background of poverty, Senior U.S. District Court Judge Irene M. Keeley noted that Skipper had failed to testify truthfully during the trial and imposed a sentencing enhancement.
+According to the federal indictment, Skipper and her son had defrauded the IRS, the Hawaii Department of Taxation, the Ohio Department of Taxation and the South Carolina Department of Revenue.
+According to The Exponent Telegram, although defense counsel asked for a variance that would have allowed a sentence of probation, citing Skipper’s "excellent work history, her lifetime of poverty, a childhood of abuse and a diagnosis of mental illness," Senior U.S. District Court Judge Irene M. Keeley noted that Skipper had failed to testify truthfully during the trial and therfore imposed a sentencing enhancement.